Federal Travel and Transportation Policies

 Expenses incurred at an employee’s official station not in conjunction with temporary duty (TDY) do not fall under the authority of the FTR; employees should adhere to their agency’s policies for reimbursement of such expenses.
 Employees having a question about their allowances and entitlements should contact their agency travel office.
 Procedures to appeal denied claims are in Section 3 of this chapter.

-Federal Employee Charge Card—The 1998 Travel and Transportation Reform Act (P.L.
-105-264) requires traveling federal workers to use government-issued cards, although agencies are allowed to exempt categories of employees and certain types of expenses from the requirement.
-The GSA SmartPay program provides travel (as well as purchase, fleet, and combination) cards to agencies through contracts with charge card providers.
-See www.gsa.gov/smartpay.
+Federal Employee Travel Charge Card—The 1998 Travel and Transportation Reform Act (P.L.
+105-264) generally requires federal workers to use government-issued cards to pay for most official travel expenses.
+The GSA SmartPay program provides the travel (as well as purchase, fleet, and combination) cards to agencies through contracts with charge card providers.
+See https://smartpay.gsa.gov.

-Using the charge card, federal employees pay for routine travel expenses such as airplane tickets, hotels, and meals and then are billed for those expenses.
-Agencies may authorize employee use of ATM services for cash withdrawal while traveling on official business; employees are not authorized to use their cards for other purposes.
+Agencies may authorize employee use of automated teller machines for cash withdrawal while traveling on official business; employees are not authorized to use their cards for other purposes.
 Cardholders are expected to submit vouchers to their agency for all authorized travel-related expenses within five days after the travel is completed (or within 30 days if on continuous travel) and must pay their charge card bills in full within the established card billing cycle.

 Employees are reimbursed by their agencies for the allowable amounts of the charged expenses.
 The law requires agencies to reimburse employees quickly but also allows agencies to obtain personal financial records and garnishee salaries when employees are late in paying the credit card bills for undisputed charges.

 In response to problems with abusive spending and delinquent payments, the Office of Management and Budget (in OMB Bulletin 02-05) and individual agencies have issued guidance regarding potential penalties for misuse of the cards and implications for delinquency.
 Travel card misuse can fall under failure to follow written instructions, conduct unbecoming a federal employee, or misuse of a governmental travel charge card; penalties can include dismissals, suspensions, formal counseling, alternative discipline, referrals to the employee assistance program for counseling, and formal reprimands.
-Some of the consequences for delinquent accounts are cancellation of the cards, negative reporting to national credit bureaus, and possible garnishment of wages.
+Other possible consequences for delinquent accounts are cancellation of the cards, negative reporting to national credit bureaus, and garnishment of pay.

 Also under that law, agencies must verify that charges paid directly by the government are not also reimbursed to an employee and must submit requests to travel providers for refunds of fully or partially unused tickets and track the status of those submissions.
 Further, agency inspectors general must assess agency card programs at least annually, and each agency with more than $10 million in purchase card spending the prior fiscal year must issue semi-annual reports on any misuse and the disposition of those cases, including any disciplinary actions taken.

-A listing of hotels and motels meeting those guidelines and a form to report non-compliant properties is at http://apps.usfa.fema.gov/hotel.
+A listing of hotels and motels meeting the guidelines and a form to report non-compliant properties is at http://apps.usfa.fema.gov/hotel.

-e-Gov Travel Service—The e-Gov Travel Service (www.gsa.gov/egovtravel) is a government-wide Web-based travel management service designed to be a one-stop, self-serve site for travel needs, including travel planning and cost estimating, travel authorization, reservations, claims and other services.
-Unless a waiver has been granted, employees other than those working for DoD (see below) must use e-Gov Travel Service (waivers are limited to security reasons, accommodating a disability or other special need, or invitational travel).
+e-Gov Travel Service—The e-Gov Travel Service (www.gsa.gov/travel/agency-services/egov-travel-service-ets) is a government-wide Web-based travel management service designed to be a one-stop, self-serve site for travel needs, including travel planning and cost estimating, travel authorization, reservations, claims and other services.
+Unless a waiver has been granted, employees other than those working for the Defense Department (see below) must use e-Gov Travel Service; waivers are limited to security reasons, accommodating a disability or other special need, or invitational travel.

 Qualifying Family Members—Certain reimbursements are authorized based on the presence of immediate family members of the employee at the time he or she reports for duty at a new permanent duty station or performs other authorized travel.
 “Immediate family member” means:

-• a same-sex domestic partner meeting certain qualifications (see Domestic Partners in Chapter 8, Section 4) if the couple is living in a state that does not recognize same-sex marriage and they certify that they would marry if allowed by their state;
+• a same-sex domestic partner meeting certain qualifications (see Domestic Partners in Chapter 8, Section 4) under conditions described below;

 • children of the employee, of the employee’s spouse, or of the employee’s qualifying domestic partner who are unmarried and under 21 years of age or who, regardless of age, are physically or mentally incapable of self-support (qualifying children are: natural offspring; stepchildren; adopted children; grandchildren, legal minor wards, or other dependent children who are under legal guardianship of the employee, of the employee’s spouse, or of the qualifying domestic partner; and any unborn child(ren) born and moved after the employee’s effective date of transfer);